ziuLGAP/ziuLGAP/README.md

-- 👋 Hi, I’m Luiz
+Hello there👋, I’m Luiz Guilherme or ziuL<br>A student of computer and information engineering focused on learning and improvement

-- 👀 I’m really into games and series in general
+- 🕹 I’m really into games and series in general
 - 🌱 I’m currently learning Python and VHDL
 - 📫 How to reach me -> luizapires@poli.ufrj.br